shreya2402/MultiMeet_Notes_Generator/README.md

-About the Application

-MultiMeet Notes converts multilingual meeting recordings into English summaries, speaker-level transcripts, action items, and structured meeting insights.
-About the Application
+# About the Application

 MultiMeet Notes is an AI-powered application that turns meeting recordings into clear and organized notes.
 A user uploads an audio file, and the application detects the spoken language, transcribes the meeting, identifies different speakers, creates an English summary, extracts action items, and displays the complete transcript with useful statistics.
 It uses Streamlit for the interface, AssemblyAI for transcription and speaker diarization, and OpenAI for meeting analysis.

-What the Application Does
+## What the Application Does
 - Detects the language spoken in the meeting
 - Converts meeting audio into text
 - Identifies different speakers using speaker diarization